feathersjs/docs/guides/basics/authentication.md

 Which means our user has been created successfully.

-> __Note:__ The password is stored securely in the database but for will never be included in a client response.
+> __Note:__ The password is stored securely in the database but will never be included in a response to an external client.

 ## Get a token